gianfaye/gianfaye-jekyll/bio.md

 ##Interests

-Aside from web technologies, I am very interested in **forensic science** specializing in **computer forensics**, anything about **InfoSec**, the **maker culture** and the **Internet of Things**.
+Aside from web technologies, I am very interested in **forensic science** specializing in **computer forensics**, anything about **InfoSec**, the **maker culture**, the **Internet of Things**, and **MOOC**.
+If I'm not tinkering stuff on the internets, you can catch me watching video lectures on [Coursera](https://trello.com/b/3mel45WE/coursera).
 I also enjoy casually learning languages from [Duolingo](http://duolingo.com) and currently learning **French**.

 ##Fandom

 Let's talk about our fandom!
-I am <s>fond of</s> obsessed with Doctor Who, Supernatural, Sherlock Holmes and his deductions, The Big Bang Theory, Game of Thrones, Hannibal, Star Wars, Seth Godin's head, Isaac Asimov, Japan, MOOCs, playing casual MTG, polymaths like Leonardo da Vinci, films by Darren Aronofsky and Lars Von Trier, scores by Clint Mansell, trying my best to fly a chopper on GTA, making gyrocopters fly, listening to Marilyn Manson, Apocalyptica, Arctic Monkeys, MCR, post-hardcore and symphonic metal bands, Maksim Mrvica, Schubert's Standchen, and Edvard Grieg's intro on his Piano Concerto in A minor Op.
+I am <s>fond of</s> obsessed with Doctor Who, Supernatural, Sherlock Holmes and his deductions, The Big Bang Theory, Game of Thrones, Hannibal, Star Wars, Seth Godin's head, Isaac Asimov, Japan, playing casual MTG, polymaths like Leonardo da Vinci, films by Darren Aronofsky and Lars Von Trier, scores by Clint Mansell, trying my best to fly a chopper on GTA, making gyrocopters fly, listening to Marilyn Manson, Apocalyptica, Arctic Monkeys, MCR, post-hardcore and symphonic metal bands, Maksim Mrvica, Schubert's Standchen, and Edvard Grieg's intro on his Piano Concerto in A minor Op.
 16.

 I have 2 cats, a red-eared slider, and a box turtle.